Opportunities for Science Enrichment

 The most recent cohort of seventh- and eighth-grade students traveled to Costa Rica in March 2016.
 The Costa Rica Field Studies program will run again in the 2017–2018 academic year.
 More information about the 2017–2018 Costa Rica program will be available in February 2017.

 Environmental Science Field Studies

-In 2016–2017, the Middle School is piloting a second field studies program for interested students in Classes VII and VIII—the Environmental Science Field Studies program.
-Students accepted into this program will have the opportunity to apply concepts and skills from the classroom within the spectacular real-world setting of Zion, Grand Canyon, and Bryce National Parks.
-While there, students will use their new skills in volcanology, stratigraphy, historical geology, and map reading to truly appreciate the power and splendor of the natural world.
-For more information about this program (and to apply), click on the button below:
+In 2016–2017, the Middle School piloted a second field studies program for interested students in Classes VII and VIII—the Environmental Science Field Studies program.
+Students accepted into this program had the opportunity to apply concepts and skills from the classroom within the spectacular real-world setting of Zion, Grand Canyon, and Bryce National Parks.
+While there, students used their new skills in volcanology, stratigraphy, historical geology, and map reading to truly appreciate the power and splendor of the natural world.

 In the Upper School, the emphasis shifts from the field to the lab, and interested science students are invited to explore the field of scientific research in more depth by applying to participate in Science Seminar, Training in Biotechnology, and the Independent Science Research Program (ISRP).
 Students admitted to the ISRP are guaranteed enrollment in both Science Seminar and Training in Biotechnology, as they are required for the program.
 As space permits, additional students may be admitted into those courses without committing to the full ISRP.

-For more information about these Upper School programs (and to apply), click on the buttons below.
+For more information about these Upper School programs, click on the buttons below.